jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   (b) participation by shareholding farmers, new entrants, and market makers in co-operative shares in trading in co-operative shares or new co-op fund securities; or
   (c) the ability of shareholding farmers and new entrants to exchange co-operative shares for new co-op fund securities, and vice versa; or
   (d) the liquidity of the market for co-operative shares or for new co-op fund securities.
+(1A) Despite subsection (1)﻿(c) and (d), subsection (2) does not apply to conduct by new co-op that— (a) restricts the exchange of co-operative shares for new co-op fund securities by setting a limit on the number of new co-op shares that may be exchanged for new co-op fund securities; or
+  (b) prevents the exchange of co-operative shares for new co-op fund securities when a limit referred to in paragraph (a) has been reached.
 (2) New co-op must not engage in any conduct to which this subsection applies for the purpose of restricting, preventing, or deterring—
-  (a) a new entrant from becoming a shareholding farmer pursuant to an application under section 73(1); or (b) a shareholding farmer from increasing the volume of milk supplied to new co-op pursuant to an application under section 73(2); or
+  (a) a new entrant from becoming a shareholding farmer pursuant to an application under section 73(2); or (b) a shareholding farmer from increasing the volume of milk supplied to new co-op pursuant to an application under section 73(1); or
   (c) a shareholder farmer from ceasing or reducing the supply of milk to new co-op pursuant to a notice of withdrawal under section 97(1).

 ### 109N Expiry of sections 109A to 109M